Council Policy for Reviewing Public Requests for Proclamations

 The following guidelines and requirements apply to requests for consideration of proclamations:

-- The person(s) making the request must be a resident(s) or business owner of the Town of Lovettsville.
+1. The person(s) making the request must be a resident(s) or business owner in the Town of Lovettsville.

-- Requests must be made no fewer than 10 days in advance and no more than 60 days in advance of the date you need the proclamation.
+2. Requests must be made at least 10 days in advance of the requested issuance date and no more than 60 days in advance of the request issuance date.

-- A local resident must agree to be in attendance to accept the proclamation.
+3. A local resident must agree to and be in attendance to accept the proclamation.